 1. Dreamlike Beaches

 This is what everyone who has visited the cluster of islands that make up the Zanzibar archipelago will easily acknowledge.
 I will recommend Unguja Island as your stop.
 It is known simply as “Zanzibar Island” internationally.
-Its long stretches of coastline pull tourists regularly and you can go kayaking, water skiing and wind surfing; scuba diving and snorkeling won’t be a bad idea as well.
+Its long stretches of coastline pull tourists regularly and you can go kayaking, water skiing and windsurfing; scuba diving and snorkelling won’t be a bad idea as well.

 I don’t know how the weather is where you are, but the warm weather of Zanzibar was just perfect for me.
 The city is near the equator, so it feels like summer climate all year round.
 The good news is that the tropical winds are cool and refreshing so you hardly feel the heat.
 Don’t panic about rain too, the wettest months are April and May, but the rain does not last long.
 Need I say it is a perfect place for beach picnics and water sports?

 My wife said I should never use the word cheap to describe Zanzibar because it denigrates the destination, so I will say ‘AFFORDABLE’.

 Actually, no one should empty their accounts because of a few days of holiday!
 Yes, Zanzibar comes off as a high-end destination for tourists.
 But I can tell you for free that the India Ocean Island caters to all budgets – how else would I have been able to go there for my honeymoon despite my lean budget?
 There are backpacker’s apartments for as low as USD20 (just as you could also get for USD500) a night, and that does not mean you’ll miss out on some of the beachfront properties nor forfeit access to modern facilities that will give you reasonable pleasure just the way you want it.
 A nice dinner washed down with beer may cost about USD10!
 And a good sack of cloves won’t break your bank account either – now that’s the part I love!